DemisR/workshop-docker/06-Docker-compose.md

 ### Build

-If your docker compose require build you can use `build` option.
+If you would like to build services containers you can use `build` option.
-It will execute docker build for all containers mentioning a build path.

 ```
 docker compose build